The Physical Adaptations Underlying the Tardigrade’s Resistance to Extreme Environmental Conditions

 Tardigrades’ resistance to pressure either stems from their resistance to deformative force or it is a design solution to extreme pressures in extreme environments, such as the depths of the oceans.

-Figure 10: Survival rate of Macrobiotus occidentalis under various hydrostatic pressures, in tun state compared to in the active state (Seki & Toyoshima, 1998).
+Fig. 10.
+Survival rate of Macrobiotus occidentalis under various hydrostatic pressures, in tun state compared to in the active state (Seki & Toyoshima, 1998).
 While the survival rate of Macrobiotus occidentalis in its active state drops to 0 % at hydrostatic pressures of 200 MPa and above, it remains close to 100 % at hydrostatic pressures of up to 600 MPa when it is in its tun state.

-Resistance to High-Speed Impacts
+Resistance to high-speed impacts

 In addition to resisting high hydrostatic pressures, tardigrades can also resist pressures caused by high-speed impacts.
 Indeed, it was found that Hypsibius dujardini in its tun state could survive being fired in a gun onto sand targets at a maximal speed of 0.9 km/s, which is equivalent to 1.14 GPa shock pressure (Traspas, 2021).
 However, Hypsibius dujardini has taken more time to recover its active state when being subjected to a high-speed impact compared to control tardigrades in the tun state.
-As displayed by Fig. 11, its survival rate drastically collapsed from 100% to 0% between 0.728 km/s and 0.901 km/s.
+As displayed by Fig. 11., its survival rate drastically collapsed from 100% to 0% between 0.728 km/s and 0.901 km/s.

 Tardigrades’ resistance to high-speed impacts likely stems from their resistance to deformative forces as no natural constraint appears to lead to such design solution.

-Figure 11: Survival rate of Hypsibius dujardini as a function of its impact speed and the peak shock pressure it undergoes (Traspas & Mark, 2021).
+Fig. 11.
+Survival rate of Hypsibius dujardini as a function of its impact speed and the peak shock pressure it undergoes (Traspas & Mark, 2021).
 Hypsibius dujardini easily survives impact speeds lower than 0.728 km/s; however, its survival rate rapidly drops at speeds higher than 0.728 km/s.

 In summary, tardigrades’ tun state entails that they are subject to deformative forces when dehydrating, and moreover studies have demonstrated that they can withstand very intense pressures as well as high-speed impacts while also being in that state.
 Though trehalose was originally believed to be at the basis of the mechanisms that allow them to survive such physical constraints, it is now proposed that tardigrade disordered proteins (TDPs), principally cytoplasmic abundant heat soluble proteins (CAHS), as well as LEA proteins, also present properties that permit their outstanding physical resistance.
 Indeed, while CAHS proteins assemble into fibrous networks and a gel that contributes, similarly to a sturdier cytoskeleton, to their higher stiffness, LEA proteins essentially form a comparable gel and prevent the gelation of cellular membranes.